scverse/scvi-tools/docs/user_guide/models/cellassign.md

 ### Cell type prediction

 The primary task of CellAssign is to predict cell types for each cell.
-This is accomplished by:
+This is achieved by:

 ```
 >>> model = CellAssign(adata, marker_gene_matrix, size_factor_key='size_factor')